 3. Reduced Energy

 Reduced energy can be caused by dehydration, and as a result, many people reach for a ‘pick-me-up’, which is usually sugar based junk food.

 Ice cream, chocolate and general junk food consumption increases, which further dehydrates the body and can lead to blood sugar highs and lows.

 In turn, these can lead to hypo-glycaemia, which leaves you feeling tired and can lead to a slow down in brain function.

-Even simple daily activities can be become stressful, so looking after your fragile back might be forgotten… until it’s too late.
+Even simple daily activities can become stressful, so looking after your fragile back might be forgotten… until it’s too late.

 What can you do?